-Watching YouTube videos is a fun way to improve your listening skills.
+Watching YouTube videos is a great way to improve your listening skills.
 It is a great way to hear natural spoken English, get insights into culture, and learn new things.
-There are an endless variety of topics to choose from when doing your English listening practice.
+There are an endless variety of topics to choose from while honing your listening skills.

 English Listening Practice

-Once you reach a certain level, it is time to begin using authentic materials to improve your listening skills.
+Once you reach a certain level, it becomes helpful to begin using authentic materials to improve your listening skills.
 Below you’ll find 10 suggestions to choose from, along with the usual vocabulary explanations in context.
 Some of the videos are funny, some play with language, and at the end you’ll find a bonus one with excellent advice for how to approach language learning.

 10 YouTube Videos for Listening Practice